zachazar/homepage-react/src/posts/evaluate-startup-ideas.md

 Once the ideas start flowing, they pile up.
 It's common for entrepreneurs (and entrepreneurial hopefuls) to have a notebook filled with them (or a virtual notebook like a Trello board, Notion page, iPhone Notes page, ... - or a combination of all of these 😄).
 Sound familiar?

 Cut almost all of them ✂️.
-Keeping this notebook of scattered could-be ideas isn't helping you achieve your goals.
+Keeping that notebook of scattered could-be ideas isn't helping you achieve your goals.

 > _What are you talking about?!
 These ideas are worth at least a million bucks._

 Hear me out.
 Ideas summed up in a few sentences in a notebook _sound_ promising and _appear_ super valuable.
 But they're not.
 Unless you're a startup veteran, most of those ideas are probably bad in that they don't meet your goals, you don't have what it takes to execute them well (and that's ok), or the market isn't actually there to support them as viable businesses.

-Instead of keeping these could-be ideass sitting on the back burner for months (taking up mental energy and giving you the false sense that you have a treasure trove of startup goodness to fall back on if you lost your job), you're much better off defining your goals, creating a _system_ to help you cut those ideas, and then removing them from your mental headspace so that you can churn through more ideas to find something special.
+Instead of keeping these could-be ideas sitting on the back burner for months (taking up mental energy and giving you the false sense that you have a treasure trove of startup goodness to fall back on if you lost your job), you're much better off defining your goals, creating a _system_ to help you cut those ideas based on your goals, and then removing them from your mental headspace so that you can churn through more ideas to find something special.

 # Define your goals